aimnova.

 TechniqueWhat it meansQuick example

-IronyThe real meaning is the opposite of the words, or the outcome is the reverse of what's expected‘Lovely weather,’ said in a storm
+IronyThe real meaning is the opposite of the words, or the outcome is the reverse of what's expected‘Lovely weather,’ said in the middle of a downpour

-UnderstatementDeliberately playing something down so it sounds smallerA deep cut called ‘just a scratch’
+UnderstatementDeliberately playing something down so it sounds smallerA deep, bleeding cut brushed off as ‘just a scratch’

-AllusionA passing nod to another text, person or event you're meant to recogniseCalling a hard journey ‘an odyssey’
+AllusionA passing nod to another text, person or event you're meant to recogniseCalling a long, hard journey ‘an odyssey’ (nodding to the Greek epic)

-AllegoryA whole story that stands for a bigger ideaA farm that really means a revolution
+AllegoryA whole story that stands for a bigger ideaA story about a farm that really stands for a political revolution

-ForeshadowingA small early hint that quietly warns of what's coming‘The loose stair,’ pages before someone falls
+ForeshadowingA small early hint that quietly warns of what's comingA mention of ‘the loose stair’ pages before someone falls on it

 🔍 The one move that scores